 1542 –1605 – Akbar the Great went to great lengths to promote religious tolerance in his Kingdom.
 He ended taxation on Hindu pilgrims and fostered dialogue amongst different religions, including Jains, Christians, Muslims, Sufis and followers of Guru Nanak.

 1553 27 October – The execution of Spanish theologian Michael Servetus caused significant unease across Europe.
-The reaction to his burning at the stake caused many to question whether ‘heretics’ should be killed.
+The reaction to his burning at stake caused many to question whether ‘heretics’ should be killed.

 1554 – Sebastian Castellio a French Protestant theologian wrote a book – Whether heretics should be persecuted (De haereticis, an sint persequendi) He argued that heresy should be met with reason and argument, but killing a man for his beliefs was wrong.
 Castellio wrote:

 “To kill a man is not to protect a doctrine, but it is to kill a man.”